 Cultural and Practical Job Tips

 Applying for the job: Follow the French resume format and get yours written or at least corrected by an educated native speaker of French.
 If you can't find any in your town, ask the consulate or scan the web for a qualified translator to do it for you.
-A more low-budget option is to surf the web for educated French people, offering to write or correct their resumes in English in exchange for yours in French.
-In France cover letters are (gulp) hand written.
-So write your letter, have a French person check it, then use your nicest handwriting and a good black pen on unlined paper.
+A more low-budget option is to surf the web for educated French people, offering to write or correct their resumes (they are called CVs in France) in English in exchange for yours in French.
+So write your cover letter, but have a French person check it.
 Photos are very much appreciated on resumes in France.
 The standard format is wallet size or a little smaller.

 The interview: Unless the job is brutish manual labor, don't dress down.
 On second thought, don't dress down even if the job involves slopping pigs on a farm.
 To French people, the American idea of dressing down looks like a homeless person who just finished a once-a-year trip to the laundromat.
-Even for McDonald's, dress like you would for a corporate job interview in America.
+Even for a fast food job, dress like you would for a corporate job interview in America.
 Here are the basic rules: